athidevwork/aiblockchain-rest/readme.md

-One-jar standalone
+This server can be run as a stand alone java server using runServer.sh or as a docker container which can be built using build.sh

+build.sh script assumes docker is installed in the environment.
+If not docker commands will fail.

-Go to the project folder and run mvn clean package.
+Go to the project folder and run mvn clean package docker:build.

-The file target/aiblockchain-rest.jar will be created
+This would create two versions of the jar in the target folder, original-aiblockchain-rest.jar which does not have any dependant libraries used by runServer.sh and aiblockchain-rest.jar which was built specifically to be run a docker container with all dependant libraries included in it.

-Run Netty server on port 5000:
+To run Netty server on port 5000:

-java -jar target/aiblockchain-rest-0.0.1-SNAPSHOT.jar 5000
+java -Dlog4j.debug -Dlog4j.configuration=log4j.properties -jar target/original-aiblockchain-rest.jar 5000 $@

 ===================================================================================
-Hana Test
+Hana Test scenarios as it stands,

 http://localhost:5000/saphana2/share?bucketName=aiblockchain&keyName=upload.JPG